 The Largest Starbucks in the World

-Bring a student I.D. card if you have one, never know when a student I.D. can come in handy!
-(I forgot mine, but I'm usually able to get by).
+- Bring a student I.D. card if you have one, never know when a student I.D. can come in handy for a discount.